 On average, B2B companies post to social media 7 times per month – that’s less than twice a week.
 This is in comparison to 33 times per month for B2C organisations.
 The 130% difference between company types shows how B2C companies are capitalising on short sales cycles and boosting brand awareness by being active and engaged.
 B2B businesses can also take the same promotional measures by upping their social media usage.
 Not only will this increase brand awareness, but it also provides an additional way for clients to make contact.

 Remember, CEOs are online more than ever.
 If they see a B2B business alive and kicking on social, this might lead to future collaboration.
 When using social media from a B2B perspective, however, remember who you’re talking to.
-Your consumers are business-focussed and acting on behalf of companies with company budgets.
+Your consumers are business-focused and acting on behalf of companies with company budgets.
 Therefore, your approach should be factful, transparent and helpful.
 Don’t shy away from noting prices to help business leaders make informed decisions.

 - Video creation